BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 		which an oscillator at one end is coupled to the outgrowing cells.
 The departing cells retain a signal that is 'frozen' in the oscillation phase they saw.
 Can you model this using the MOOSE transport equations?
-Hint: No, but it is instructive to try.
-You need a bistable system to be able to retain its shape as it propagates.
+Hint: probably not, but it is instructive to try.
+You need a bistable or non-distorting tranport system to be able to retain the signal shape as it propagates.

 ex7.6_French_flag (pending): Here we show how to achieve local developmental
 	patterning due to molecular gradients.
 We set up the gradients using